 what does hydrogen do during an acidic reaction?

 how do you test for hydrogen?

-Created by kristy baker almost 2 years ago
+Created by kristy baker about 2 years ago